Authorship of the Pauline epistles: Pastoral epistles

 Beginning in the early 19th century, many German biblical scholars began to question the traditional attribution of these letters to Paul.
 The vocabulary and phraseology used in the Pastorals is often at variance with that of the other epistles.
 Over 1/3 of the vocabulary is not used anywhere else in the Pauline epistles, and over 1/5 is not used anywhere else in the New Testament, while 2/3 of the non-Pauline vocabulary is used by 2nd-century Christian writers.
 For this reason, and because of a claimed precedence of 1 Clement, some scholars have associated these works with later 2nd-century Christian writings.
 The precedence of 1 Clement was challenged by R. Falconer, while L. T. Johnson challenged the linguistic analysis as based on the arbitrary grouping of the three epistles together: he argued that this obscures the alleged similarities between 1 Timothy and 1 Corinthians, between Titus and the other travel letters, and between 2 Timothy and Philippians.

 Norman Perrin argued that Paul's travels to Crete (Titus 1:5-6), again to Ephesus (1 Tim 1:3), Nicopolis (Titus 3:12), and Troas (2 Tim 1:15, 4:13) cannot be fit into any reconstruction of Paul's life or works as determined from the other epistles or from Acts.
 In this he was preceded by several scholars who rejected Pauline authorship.
 Robinson argued against this analysis, while others have debated whether this should be grounds for rejection of Pauline authorship, as Acts concludes while Paul is still alive.
 Harnack, Lightfoot and other scholars have suggested hypothetical scenarios that would have these epistles written near the end of Paul's life without contradicting biographical information in the other epistles or Acts.
 Scholars arguing for the authenticity of the pastorals posit a "second career" of Paul to explain the occasion for the visits mentioned in these letters, though contemporary scholars generally consider the "second career" of Paul to be a creation of later Christian communities.

 Other reasons for a 2nd-century date have been argued.
 The pastoral epistles lay out church organization concerning the character and requirements for bishops, elders, deacons, and widows.
 Some scholars have claimed that these offices could not have appeared during Paul's lifetime.
-In terms of theology, some scholars claim that the Pastorals reflect more the characteristics of 2nd century (proto-orthodox) church thought, than those of the 1st century.
-In particular, whilst in the 1st century the idea of Christ's return being immediate was current (see parousia, as also described in the non-pastoral epistles), in the 2nd century it was seen as more distant, matching the choice of the pastorals to lay down instructions for a long time after the passing away of the apostles.
-Lastly, some have argued that the Pastorals condemn forms of Hellenic mysticism and gnosticism, which were seen as not significant in the 1st century; that said, some scholarship of 1st-century Gnosticism has suggested an earlier dominance of Gnostic views.
+In terms of theology, some scholars claim that the Pastorals reflect more the characteristics of 2nd century (proto-orthodox) church thought, than those of the 1st century in terms of apocalyptic expectations; the pastorals chose to lay down instructions for a long time after the death of the apostles.
+Some have argued that the Pastorals condemn forms of Hellenic mysticism and gnosticism, which were seen as insignificant in the 1st century; that said, some scholarship of 1st-century Gnosticism has suggested an earlier dominance of Gnostic views.